cfl-temple/portfolio/_pages/team/alumni/2004/wiriyantodarsono.md

  - MSc EE at Penn State University, 2005-2008
 ---

-Mr. Wiriyanto Darsono is a Senior Researcher at Merry Electronics (Singapore) Pte.
+Wiriyanto Darsono is a Senior Researcher at Merry Electronics (Singapore) Pte.
 Ltd.